goabstract/Marketing-for-Engineers/README.md

 ## Content Marketing
 ### :green_book: Medium Marketing
-Basics.
+Medium is an online publishing platform with the huge active community.
+You can make your blog there and engage with your users or Medium readers.
+I want also show you the downside of using Medium versus your own blog:
+-  Lower Conversion.
+You can get huge traffic to your Medium blog, but it doesn’t mean that people will go to your website or offering.
+- No magic with getting traffic
+You still need to promote your articles yourself.

+Basics of writing on Medium.
 How to write, edit, publish and add your article to publications:
 * [FAQ from Medium on Writing](https://help.medium.com/hc/en-us/sections/115001484727-General)
 * [Add draft or post to publication](https://help.medium.com/hc/en-us/articles/213904978-Add-draft-or-post-to-publication)
 * [Keyboard shortcuts](https://help.medium.com/hc/en-us/articles/214672207)